 • We are committed to the benefits of the Convention and the Derwent Project also flowing through to the town of Keswick.
 We want Keswick Ministries and its operation to be a source of pride and benefit locally.
-So throughout 2019 a number of initiatives were in place to improve engagement within the town.
-These include the Town Liaison Forum, a local sourcing policy, and the Enjoy Keswick booklet and website to tell Conventioners about local businesses.
-We also regularly attend Town Council meetings and promote an open dialogue with local stakeholders.
+Within the constraints of the pandemic, we have continued with a number of initiatives to build on engagement within the town.
+These include the Town Liaison Forum, a local sourcing policy, and the promotion of local businesses via our Enjoy Keswick website.
+We also regularly attend Keswick Town Council meetings and promote an open dialogue with local stakeholders.